Amazon to acquire minority stake in an Indian supermarket chain operator

 By Euan Rocha and Nivedita Bhattacharjee

-MUMBAI/BENGALURU, Aug 22 (Reuters) - Amazon.com Inc is set to snag a minority stake in India'sFuture Retail Ltd , which operates more than 900 stores in India and owns several supermarket brands, including Big Bazaar.
+MUMBAI/BENGALURU, Aug 22 (Reuters) - Amazon.com Inc is set to snag a 3.58% minority stake in India'sFuture Retail , which operates more than 1,500 stores in India and owns several supermarket brands, including budget department and grocery store chain, Big Bazaar.

-In a regulatory filing late on Thursday, Future Retail said Amazon has agreed to acquire a 49% stake in Future Coupons Ltd. That entity in turn owns a 7.3% interest in Future Retail, according to prior regulatory filings.
+Future Retail said in a regulatory filing late on Thursday that Amazon has agreed to acquire a 49% stake in Future Coupons Ltd. That entity in turn owns a 7.3% interest in Future Retail, according to prior filings.

-A source familiar with the matter told Reuters the transaction valued Future Retail at a "substantial premium" to its existing market price.
+The transaction valued Future Retail at a "substantial premium" to its existing market price, a source familiar with the matter told Reuters.

-Future Retail's market capitalization currently stands at $2.91 billion, pegging the value of a 3.58% stake in the company at more than $104 million.
+The Economic Times that the deal pegged the Mumbai-based company's value at about 430 billion rupees$5.98 billion, more than double its current market capitalisation of $2.91 billion.

 Amazon and Future Retail declined to comment on the value of the transaction that remains subject to regulatory approval.